kartikeychoudhary/scripts/README.md

     Use -f 'path' : To convert image from path
-    Use -d 'directory' : To convert images from directory
+    Use -d 'directory' : To convert images from directory Use -help for help

+    example : python main.py -f test.png

 This will create a TXT file with the images name

+## Zippyshare Downloader
+It is a tool download or get download links for zippyshare website Run setup.sh to configure your system linux user only else script works on both windows(need to setup selenium) and linux

+using the following commands:

+    Use -l 'link' : To download from single link
+    Use -f 'path' : To download files from the links provided in a file path given Use -fs 'path' : To get Download links in the result.txt Use -help for help

+    example : python main.py -f < LINK URL >

+This will help you download files from zippyshare or save links to download using diffrent software